tyang-gauntlet/ReelAI/instructions.md

 ## User Stories

-1. "As a nature lover, I want to scroll through a feed of short wildlife and nature clips"
+1. "As a nature lover, I want to scroll through a curated feed of short wildlife and nature clips"
 2. "As a nature lover, I want to save nature clips to watch later for reference and enjoyment"
 3. "As a nature lover, I want to categorize saved clips by animal type, habitat, and region"
 4. "As a nature lover, I want to like and share nature clips that I find fascinating"
 5. "As a nature lover, I want to see different angles and perspectives of the same natural phenomenon"
 6. "As a nature lover, I want to follow specific animal categories to build my personalized nature collection"

+## AI User Stories

+1. As a nature lover, I want AI to generate the title, description, and hashtags for the videos
+2. As a nature lover, I want AI to give me expert analysis of the videos I watch
+3. As a nature lover, I want AI to provide extra information about the analysis

 ## Technical Implementation Guide